CUSP-NYU/RCF/README.md

 * JupyterHub applications, home folders, shared project folders, and more
 * Secure file transfer via SFTP
-* Secure SSH access via a gateway with X11 forwarding capability (CLI or GUI), or via tunneling to a protected multi-user Linux remote desktop
+* Secure SSH access via a gateway with X11 forwarding capability (CLI or GUI), or via tunneling to a protected multi-user Linux and windows remote desktops
-* Multi-user Windows remote desktop environments, which are fully integrated with their respective systems
+* Multi-user Windows and Linux remote desktop environments, which are fully integrated with their respective systems
-* Backup and restore capabilities with an enterprise-class backup system (IBM Spectrum Protector)
-* Analytical software such as MATLAB, RStudio, QGIS, and others
+* Analytical software such as MATLAB, RStudio, QGIS, Visual Studio Code (vscode) and others
-* Powerful computing resources (1TB of RAM and 500TB of storage)
+* Powerful computing resources (1TB of RAM and 500TB + of storage)
 * Personal home directories, temporary scratch directories, and project-specific workspaces
-* Ability to request a customized Virtual Machine (VM) for specific projects (subject to approval)
+* Ability to request a customized Virtual Machine (VM) or physical for specific projects (subject to approval)

 ### About this document